awsdocs/aws-elemental-mediastore-user-guide/doc_source/getting-started.md

 + Sign in to the AWS Management Console and open the AWS Elemental MediaStore console at [https://console\.aws\.amazon\.com/mediastore/](https://console.aws.amazon.com/mediastore/)\.
 **Note**
 You can login using any of the IAM credentials you have created for this account\.
-For information about creating IAM credentials, see [[ERROR] BAD/MISSING LINK TEXT](setting-up.md)\.
+For information about creating IAM credentials, see [Setting Up AWS Elemental MediaStore](setting-up.md)\.

 ## Step 2: Create a Container<a name="gs-containers-create"></a>